|Year:||6th at MIT|

 Tim Viall is in his fourth season at MIT as a member of Coach Martinovich's staff.
 He will handle the offensive coordinator duties as well as serve as the team’s offensive line and strength and conditioning coach.

 During the 2010 football season he was the defensive coordinator at Middleboro High School in Middleboro, Massachusetts.
 His defensive unit held three opponents to a touchdown or less, including posting shutouts in the final two games of the season.
 In addition to his coordinator duties he also coached the wide receiver and defensive back positions.

 Viall graduated from Endicott College in 2010 with a bachelor of science degree in physical education.
 He was three-year starter for the Gulls football squad as a tight end and was an All-New England Football Conference selection in 2008.
 As a senior in 2009 he was a team captain and was named Endicott's offensive MVP.

 |Title:||Assistant Coach (Defensive Line)|

-One of the most experienced coaches on the MIT football coaching staff, Al Pogarian will be in his seventh season with the Engineers in 2013.
-He brings 21 years of football to the MIT program where he will be coaching the defensive line for a third consecutive season after being selected as the 2012 Division II-III Assistant Coach of the Year by the Greater Boston Gridiron Club.
+One of the most experienced coaches on the MIT football coaching staff, Al Pogarian will be in his eighth season with the Engineers in 2014.
+He brings 21 years of football experience to the MIT program and was honored in 2012 with the Division II-III Assistant Coach of the Year award by the Greater Boston Gridiron Club.

 Pogarian came to MIT starting in 2007 as the running backs coach.
 Under his guidance MIT set a single-game rushing record of 477 yards that season.
 For the 2008 and 2009 seasons he took over as the Engineers offensive coordinator and saw his unit set school records for points, touchdowns, first downs, rushing yards, total offense, and rushing TDs in 2008.
 He moved to his current position with the defensive line in 2010.